 National and international continuing education programmes, meetings and courses are essential additional sources of new information in clinical pathology or related disciplines.
-Suitable continuing education may include, for example, those programmes, meetings and courses organised by or under the auspices of the

-ESVCP, the American Society of Veterinary Clinical Pathology (ASVCP) or the American College of Veterinary Pathology (ACVP) and the EBVS.
-Attendance at such meetings can be credited towards externships.
+Suitable continuing education may include, for example, those programmes, meetings and courses organised by or under the auspices of the ESVCP/ECVCP, the American Society of Veterinary Clinical Pathology (ASVCP) or the American College of Veterinary Pathology (ACVP) and other European Colleges or Societies.
+Attendance at such meetings can be credited towards externships (see section 4.5).

-4.12 Submission of a Training Programme
+4.12 Submission of a Training Programme (Residency)

 Training programme applications may be submitted to the secretariat at any time.
-Review by the Education Committee can take up to 3 months.
+Review by the ECVCP Education Committee can take up to 3 months.
 It is recommended to only submit complete applications (i.e. including Laboratory Standard application or approval), as the request for additional documentation can delay the process.
 An administration fee of 250 Euros will be charged.